rahulkumar2023/ai-Projects/README.md

+Here’s the **best, final version** — clean, professional, concise, and strong from a recruiter/product perspective (no fluff, no emojis, no course vibes):

+---

 # AI Projects Repository

-This repository contains a collection of AI-related notebooks and experiments.
+This repository contains a collection of AI-driven applications built using the OpenAI API.
+The projects focus on applying large language models to real use cases, including content generation, prompt engineering, and interactive workflows.

+The goal is to demonstrate how LLMs can be integrated into lightweight, practical systems with minimal infrastructure.

 ---

+## Projects

-## AI Recipe Generator
+### AI Recipe Generator

-This notebook generates recipes based on randomly selected ingredients using the OpenAI API.
+Generates structured recipes from randomly selected ingredients using an OpenAI model.

-### What it does
+**Key Features**

-* Selects random ingredients from a predefined list
+* Random ingredient selection from a predefined list
-* Sends a prompt to an OpenAI model
+* Prompt-based recipe generation
+* Structured output including ingredients and preparation steps

+**File**
+`ai_recipe_generator.ipynb`

+---

+### Interactive Storytelling with OpenAI

+An interactive storytelling system where users guide the narrative and the model dynamically continues the story.

+**Key Features**

-* Generates a recipe based on those ingredients
+* Context-aware story generation based on user input

-### File

-* `ai_recipe_generator.ipynb` – Main notebook containing the full workflow
+* Prompt conditioning for narrative control
+* Interactive loop for evolving storylines
+* Chapter-based structuring of generated text

+**File**
+`interactive_storytelling.ipynb`

 ---